 The bottle gourd (Lagenaria siceraria) has had a complex domestication history written for it over the past twenty years.
-However, recent DNA research suggests that it was domesticated twice: in Asia, at least 10,000 years ago, and again in Africa, about 4,000 years ago.
-Its dispersal throughout Polynesia is also a key part of evidence supporting Polynesian discovery of the New World, circa 1000 AD.
+However, recent DNA research suggests that it was domesticated three times: in Asia, at least 10,000 years ago; in Central America, about 10,000 years ago; and in Africa, about 4,000 years ago.
+In addition, the bottle gourd's dispersal throughout Polynesia is a key part of evidence supporting the possible Polynesian discovery of the New World, circa 1000 AD.

 The bottle gourd is native to Africa: wild populations of the plant have recently been discovered in Zimbabwe.
-Two subspecies, likely representing two separate domestication events, have been identified: Lagenaria siceraria spp. siceraria (in Africa, domesticated some 4,000 years ago) and L. s. spp. asiatica (Asia, domesticated at least 10,000 years ago, probably more like 12,000 years ago).
+Two subspecies, likely representing two separate domestication events, have been identified: Lagenaria siceraria spp. siceraria (in Africa, domesticated some 4,000 years ago) and L. s. spp. asiatica (Asia, domesticated at least 10,000 years ago0.

 Bottle Gourd Dispersals

-The earliest dispersal of the bottle gourd into the Americas was long believed by scholars to have occurred by the floating of domesticated fruits across the Atlantic.
-More recently, researchers David Erickson and colleagues (among others) have argued that bottle gourds, like dogs, were brought into the Americas with the arrival of Paleoindian hunter-gatherers, at least 10,000 years ago.
+The earliest dispersal of the bottle gourd into the Americas was long believed by scholars to have occurred from the floating of domesticated fruits across the Atlantic.
+In 2005, researchers David Erickson and colleagues (among others) argued that bottle gourds, like dogs, had been brought into the Americas with the arrival of Paleoindian hunter-gatherers, at least 10,000 years ago.
 If true, than the Asian form of the bottle gourd was domesticated at least a couple of thousand years before that.
-Evidence of that hasn't been discovered yet, although bottle gourds from several Jomon period sites on Japan have early dates.
+Evidence of that has not been discovered, although domestic bottle gourds from several Jomon period sites on Japan have early dates.

 Important Bottle Gourd Sites